 Besides the KPI pre-defined confidence levels, we assign a global confidence level to the detected aging, based on how many and which KPIs concur to determine the alert.
 The higher the global confidence level, the more likely an ongoing aging phenomenon is heavily affecting the entire system.
-ADaRTA provides this further mechanism to allow finding the trade-off between the ability to timely detect aging and the number of false alarms.

-To this aim, ADaRTA builds on the findings of own past experimental analysis: Table I reports the sets of aging indicators identified experimentally in [8], and the corresponding global confidence level.
+ADARTA provides this further mechanism to allow finding the trade-off between the ability to timely detect aging and the number of false alarms.
+To this aim, ADARTA builds on the findings described in [8]: Table I reports the sets of aging indicators identified experimentally in [8], and the corresponding global confidence level.
 This list is used by the rejuvenation module, along with the TTAF estimation, to decide if rejuvenation is needed.
-Note that anomalies in the sets of aging indicators in the left column represent a sufficient condition to mark the confidence with the level in the right column.
-For instance, an aging alert on Launch Time is sufficient by itself to mark the aging with a HIGH confidence; if there is also a corresponding aging on system\server PSS, then the OS can be declared to be in an aging state with a VERY HIGH confidence (regardless of whether other indicators exhibit aging trends or not).
+Note that the combination of indicators in the left column are the sufficient condition to mark the confidence with the level in the right column: for instance, an aging alert on Launch Time is sufficient by itself to mark the aging with a HIGH confidence; if there is also a corresponding aging on system server PSS, then this is a VERY HIGH confidence (regardless of the other indicators, which might have aging or not).